numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 |`SubSolver`        | `Solver`           | `complete_sub_solver`                 |

-From the above table we can see that essentially all you are able to do unless you are using an `Approximator` or a `Solver` is complete the technique.
+From the above table we can see that all you are able to do (unless you are using an `Approximator` or a `Solver`) is complete the technique.
 The reason being that all the technique structures contain only information about algorithmic parameters that require no information about the linear system.
 The recipes on the other hand have all the information required to execute a technique including the required pre-allocated memory.
 We determine the